-In fact, some industry segments – for example, the CFD and FX space – is so competitive that most providers are beefing up their content creation and distribution programs.
+In fact, some industry segments – for example, the CFD and FX space – are so competitive that most providers are beefing up their content creation and distribution programs.

 Here are some additional figures that show businesses’ usage of Facebook to share content:

-- 41% of small businesses in America use FB
+- 41% of small businesses in America use Facebook

-- 75 % of brands promote their FB posts
+- 75 % of brands promote their Facebook posts

-In his book ‘The Content Code’, author and social media marketing consultant Mark Schaefer, addressed this issue of what he calls information density.
+In his book ‘The Content Code’, social media marketing consultant Mark Schaefer, addressed this issue of what he calls information density.

 In simple terms, it means there’s just too much information out there.

-And some people are starting to switch-off that’s why only a small portion of created content are being shared.
+And some people are starting to switch-off that’s why only a small portion of created content is being shared.